jwidess/UART-over-Ethernet-v2/README.md

 # UART-over-Ethernet-v2

 This project turns two Arduino Mega 2560 + W5100 shield nodes into a transparent UART-over-TCP bridge.
 All UART data on `Serial1` is framed and sent over TCP, and incoming TCP frames are forwarded to `Serial1`.
-The bridge includes heartbeat monitoring, reconnect backoff, CLI configuration over USB serial, and EEPROM config storage.
+The bridge includes heartbeat monitoring, reconnect backoff, CLI configuration over USB serial, EEPROM config storage, and remote status reporting.

 While it would be better to use a more performant MCU and Ethernet controller for higher baud rate support and reliability, at the time of writing, we needed a solution now and had these components on hand.
 For more info, review [Serial buffering, blocking, and reliability](#serial-buffering-blocking-and-reliability) below.
 In the future, if we need better performance, I plan to move to a WT32-ETH01, ESP32-P4-ETH, or ESP32-S3-ETH dev board.